meaningfuljs/meaningfuljs/doc/meaning.md

 What is meaning?
 ----------------

-Meaning is a complex of relations, which is expressed through identifiers and which corresponds to a complex of object-actions and/or relations.
+Meaning is a complex of relations, which is expressed through identifiers and which corresponds to a complex of object-actions or relations (abstract object-actions).
+The process of meaning recognition is finding similarity between real and/or abstract object-actions through identification, abstraction, specification, classification, etc.

-Object-actions of real space-time flattens to relations of abstract space-time and identifiers used for communicating between different abstract space-times.

 ![Meaning](meaning1.png "Meaning")

 ### Example 1

-1. Real world object-actions are "Sun", "Venus", "Earth", and "orbit" (the rest of planets are not considered to save space and time).
+1. Real world object-actions are `Sun`, `Venus`, `Earth`, and `orbit` (the rest of planets are not considered to save space and time).
-2. These object-actions are expressed with "Solar system" identifier.
+2. These object-actions are expressed with `Solar system` identifier.
-3. "Solar system" maps to Bob's model of "Solar system", which is understood by him as "Venus orbits Sun".
+3.	`Solar system` maps to Bob's model of `Solar system`, which is understood by him as `Venus orbits Sun`.
-4. "Solar system" maps to Alice's model of "Solar system", which is understood by her as "Venus and Earth".
+4.	`Solar system` maps to Alice's model of `Solar system`, which is understood by her as `Venus and Earth`.
-5. Alice reads books on astronomy and her relations of both "Earth" and "Venus" refers to astronomy data.
-Whereas Bob knows "Venus" exists but no more than that.
+5. Alice reads books on astronomy and her relations of both `Earth` and `Venus` refers to astronomy data.
+Whereas Bob knows `Venus` exists but no more than that.

 ![Meaning](meaning2.png "Meaning")